-- October 28, 2006, at about 8:00 p.m. an employee of Ralph's grocery store was seen walking in the poorly lit crosswalk at Admiralty Way and Mindanao.
+- On October 28, 2006, at about 8:00 p.m., Ralph’s grocery store employee was seen walking in the poorly lit crosswalk at Admiralty Way and Mindanao.
 The man was walking across Admiralty from North East to South East.
 The man was run over by a car and killed.
 And although these are just a few of the many problems on Admiralty Way, the government wants to dump the Route 90 freeway right onto Admiralty Way and Mindanao!
 This plan is merely shocking.

 In other words, even though Admiralty Way is one of the most dangerous roads on the West Side, the State wants to expand it.
-Now that will create a situation whereby more people will be injured and killed on Admiralty Way, Marina del Rey, California.
+That will create a situation whereby more people will be injured and killed on Admiralty Way, Marina del Rey, California.

 Nationwide Bicycle Accident Statistics Show How Dangerous the SR90 Extension Will Be to Admiralty Way:

-Reckless and Negligent Car Operators Will Only Increase if this goes through.
-Nationwide bicycle contretemps are in accord with the above local accident statistics for Admiralty Way.
+Reckless and Negligent Car Operators Will Only Increase if this goes through—nationwide bicycle contretemps accord with the above local accident statistics for Admiralty Way.

-- Nearly half of the cycling deaths happen to children less than sixteen years old;
+- Nearly half of cycling deaths happen to children less than sixteen years old;

 - Traumatic Head injuries cause about seventy-five percent of all severe injuries and fatalities in bicycle accidents;